ka411/n8n-powered-assistant/README.md

 📌 Use Cases

-Quickly add or update meetings in Google Calendar via chat.
+Could you quickly add or update meetings in Google Calendar via chat?

 Maintain a task list in Google Sheets directly from natural conversation.